rosscado/raceready/README.md

 # Race Ready application

-This application is implemented as a Python Flask app, deployed to IBM Cloud with a Cloudant database.
+This application is implemented as a Python3 Flask app, deployed to IBM Cloud with a Cloudant database.

 ## Prerequisites